 The wheat Dosa is nothing but a variation of the regular dosa.
 The rice in the batter is switched out for wheat.
-Wheat is comparatively low in starch, and thus sugar, then rice.
+Wheat is comparatively low in starch and sugar than rice.

 It is also called Godhuma Dosa, or Atta dosa.
 Atta that is, whole wheat flour is used to make wheat dosa instead of using refined wheat or Maida.
 It adds better nourishment.

-Below is the list of reasons why the Wheat Dosa is better for health than the regular dosa and the health benefits brought into your health.
+Below is the list of reasons why the Wheat Dosa is better for your health than the regular dosa and the health benefits brought to your health.

 8 Health Benefits of Wheat Dosa